 Chava Kuchar, BA Fine Arts, BA Art Ed

-Chava is the Co-Creator and Editor in Chief of Wrapt Magazine.
+Chava is the Founder and Editor in Chief of Wrapt Magazine.

 Chava was born in Jerusalem, but grew up in Australia where she worked in education for over a decade.
-Her experience spans teaching in High School, lecturing at the University of New South Wales and consulting on various creative and educational projects.
+Her experience spans teaching High School level Art, Design, Religion and Philosophy, lecturing at the University of New South Wales and consulting on various creative and educational projects.
 Chava has now returned to Israel, where she shares her work/ life balance with her husband and fellow creative, Ari, their three sons and the growing Wrapt Community.

 Who were you named after?

 I was named after my great-grandmother, Eva, who passed away the same night I was born.
 My parents gave me Yifutt, as a middle name because it was the name I would have had had I not been named after my grandmother.
 It turned out for the best because I grew up in Australia with the name Chava Ben-Avraham, Yifutt as a first name, would have pushed us all over the edge.

 First item you splurged on and what age?

 Growing up in a single parent income home, I hustled to buy everything I had- working from the youngest age possible, spending pocket money, buying from thrift stores.
 None of which was memorable until I bought a pair of ¾ denim jodhpurs, or peddle pushers, which were about $100 from Just Jeans when I was 14 or so, the joke is that because my taste has always been that little bit out there compared to the mainstream consumer, they were on sale at the end of the season.
 So my takeaway there was if I can be patient, I can normally find my finds on sale at the end of the season.

 What book are you in the middle of (or last read)?